-This year Olivette's Name day is on 11th July 2017
+This year Olivette's Name day was on 11th July 2017

 This name is a variant of the original name Oliver